2026 Winter Olympics men's hockey odds, predictions: Canada vs. Finland picks from expert on 26-12 roll

 How to make Olympics hockey Finland vs. Canada predictions

-Severance also has puck line and analysis for the Finland vs. Canada semifinal matchup.
+Severance has studied this matchup and found a critical x-factor that has him jumping on a pair of best bets.
 You can only see his Olympic picks here.

-So who wins the 2026 Winter Olympics men's ice hockey semifinal between Finland and Canada, and which puck line should you back?
+So who wins the 2026 Winter Olympics men's ice hockey semifinal between Finland and Canada, and what are the best bets for this matchup?
 Visit SportsLine now to see the 2026 Winter Olympics men's ice hockey picks and best bets from a hockey insider, and find out.